-TSNE MissionWorks began grantmaking as a social impact investment in 2000 with a program called the Diversity Initiative.
+In 2000, TSNE began grantmaking as a social impact investment with a program called the Diversity Initiative.

 These grants supported more than 100 nonprofits in building more diverse and inclusive leadership and staff.
 When the Diversity Initiative wound down in 2011, we compiled our learning and impact from these programs in our publication: Step-by-Step Guide to Achieving Diversity and Inclusion in the Workplace.

 In this guide for nonprofit organizations is a step-by-step approach – in seven phases – to achieving diversity and inclusiveness in the nonprofit workplace.
-While she advises us to make it clear to our coworkers and board that this work is ongoing, Sidberry offers practical advice for creating a better work environment and a more productive organization better able to face the challenges presented in the 21st century.
-You can download a PDF version of this guide.
+The guide offers practical advice for creating a better work environment through a more diverse and inclusive organization.

 Table of Contents